 Of Cameras and Bones

 We follow the good doctor as he, on one hand, does everything possible to try and get his camera working, and personally-speaking, I enjoyed the scenes with his friend Civilai where they cluelessly bumble around the world of filmmaking.
 They add some much-needed lightness to the whole thing and serve as welcome interludes from the darkness Cotterill enjoys taking us into.

-Overall though, I would say the plot feels a tad bit generic in terms of its structure, but in this book at least, I feel it’s something Cotterill compensated for with the quality of his writing.
+Overall though, I would say the plot of Don’t Eat Me feels a tad bit generic in terms of its structure, but in Don’t Eat Me at least, I feel it’s something Cotterill compensated for with the quality of his writing.
 While some parts of the story do feel predictable, the way in which they are delivered still makes them enjoyable to read through.

 The Cast Makes the Story

 In my opinion, the strong point of Colin Cotterill’s books, at least as far as the Dr. Siri Paiboun series goes, is always the varied cast of colourful characters.

 In Don’t Eat Me we have the doctor, his wife Madame Daeng, their friend Civilai, the newly-appointed police inspector Phoosy, a young couple with down syndrome, and that’s just for starters.

 In Don’t Eat Me we have corrupt officials, a complete madman who pretends to either be a frog or a dog, depending on his mood, and an airport manager who won’t say no to some bribing.

 In other words, there is seldom an opportunity to ever get bored with the people we have on the page, and while a few of the character archetypes we’ve seen before, they all feel fresh and original enough to stand out on their own.